renovatebot/renovate/docs/usage/configuration-options.md

 ## dependencyDashboardOSVVulnerabilitySummary

-Use this option to control if the Dependency Dashboard should have a section that shows the CVEs for your repository.
+Use this option to control if the Dependency Dashboard lists the CVEs for your repository.

 The source of these CVEs is [OSV.dev](https://osv.dev/).

 You can choose from:

-- `none` (default) no section will be added
+- `none` (default) do not list any CVEs
-- `unresolved` show vulnerabilities that have no fixes
+- `unresolved` list CVEs that have no fixes
-- `all` list all vulnerabilities
+- `all` list all CVEs

 ## dependencyDashboardTitle